 The global chemical and advanced materials industry is going through some of the most turbulent times in its history.
 The economic situation remains volatile, but many businesses are seeing a more stable environment for a continued recovery.
-Against this background, Delaware companies are working to continually improve their processes and develop innovative solutions that meet the specific requirements of markets and consumers.
+Against this background, Delaware companies are making sure they are continually improving their processes and developing innovative solutions that meet the specific requirements of markets and consumers.